 The science: FODMAP stands for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.
 (Yeah, it’s a mouthful.)
 FODMAP foods are not absorbed well in the small intestine if you have IBS or IBD.
 This is a problem in itself, but what complicates matters even more is that some gut bacteria really love FODMAPs.
 What’s so bad about that?
 Well, a byproduct of these bacteria is gas, and a lot of it.
 Excessive gas production is one of the biggest causes of IBS symptoms.
 With a low-FODMAP diet, you minimize fermentation and gas production in the gut by essentially starving out the harmful bacteria.
 It’s pretty cool—and clever.

 Forever diet?
 Nope.
 Like the SCD, after symptoms are well controlled, you’ll have a much clearer understanding of your trigger foods and can avoid those while adding others back in safely.
 In many cases, people are able to heal their guts and find they respond less severely to some of the foods that used to really tear them up.

 Before you jump straight into the SCD or low-FODMAP diet, hold up.
 The info above is a very simplified overview.
 We highly, highly recommend talking to your healthcare provider before attempting one of these diets.
 Even then, it’s best to have the support of a wise dietitian when doing the SCD or low-FODMAP diet.
 Research shows you’re more likely to stick with it and have much better success if you’ve got an expert to lean on when you hit a snag.

-With the GIThrive gut health program from Vivante, members are assigned a Care Team of digestive health experts, which includes a registered dietitian.
+With the GIThrive gut health program from Vivante, members are assigned a Care Team of digestive health experts, which includes a nutrition expert.
 Ask your HR department at work if your company offers GIThrive from Vivante Health.

 About Vivante Health